top of page

 2005-2010

-Participatory & Experiential Art
+Participatory Performance & Installation Art

-- Earned an MFA from the San Francisco Art Institute and practiced performance and installation art in the SF Bay Area
+- Earned an MFA from San Francisco Art Institute and practiced performance and installation art in the SF Bay Area

 Public Education